 Per your newspaper column, I wrote to Celebrity’s president and CEO, but after over a month have not heard back.
 A representative emailed me a couple of times and directed me to a website page that no longer works.
 Can you help me persuade Celebrity to cover my $653 physical therapy bill? — Marlene Nagy, Oro Valley, Ariz.

-Answer: If Celebrity took responsibility for your accident, it should have taken full responsibility for it.
+If Celebrity took responsibility for your accident, it should have taken full responsibility for it.
 Also, it should have thanked you for going to therapy instead of surgery.
 That probably saved the company a few thousand dollars.
+(Related: Can I get my money back for a bad cruise?)

 You did the right thing by sending a brief, polite email to the Celebrity Cruise executives I list on my consumer advocacy site.
+We have received a few complaints about Celebrity Cruise before.
 The response from a customer service representative was normal; it’s rare to have an executive reply personally, though it’s known to happen.

 I contacted Celebrity on your behalf, and it agreed to pay your physical therapy bill.